Here's What You Get Immediate Access To When You Become An Exscope Member

 HOW DO I ACCESS THE COURSE MATERIALS?

-Once you enroll in your training program, you’ll get a message from our team with your username and password.
+Once you enroll in your career program, you’ll get a message from our team with your username and password.
 Use these credentials to sign into your dashboard and access all of your materials.

-WHAT IF I MISSED AN ADVANCED TRAINING WEBINAR?
+WHAT IF I MISSED AN ADVANCED CAREER WEBINARS?

-HOW LONG DO I GET ACCESS TO THE EXPERT MICROSCOPY TRAINING PROGRAM?
+HOW LONG DO I GET ACCESS TO THE EXPERT MICROSCOPY CAREER PROGRAM?

-Your membership to the Expert Microscopy Training Program lasts a full year.
+Your membership to the Expert Microscopy Career Program lasts a full year.
 This gives you (or your students/researchers) plenty of time to access our materials and review them again and again.

 WHAT ARE MY PAYMENT OPTIONS?